News

 A dependent clause cannot stand alone, though they often contain both a subject and a verb.
 Where independent clauses express complete thoughts, dependent clauses do not, and left on their own, ...

-Relative clauses can be used to create complex sentences as they are a type of subordinate clause.
 A subordinate clause is a part of a sentence that adds additional information to the main clause.
+Relative clauses come directly after the noun they are referring to.

 Some results have been hidden because they may be inaccessible to you